samthebest/dump/sams-scala-tutorial/platonic-programming.md

 Principle 6 is violated in it's own right since all the functions in the class now unnecessarily sit inside another scope.
 Principle 11 is violated greatly since adding tests is harder, now we have to unnecessarily instantiate the class in order to call the functions.

+One very frustrating thing about class oriented programming is that we cannot easily move functions, nor their invocations without producing a compile error.

 ## Variables Outside Functions

 TODO languages that allow variables to exist in an object or namespace are bad.